elm-community/elm-webpack-loader/README.md

 #### Optimize (default false)

-When building a production bundle in Elm 0.19 you should pass the `--optimize` flag to Elm make.
+When building a production bundle it is recommended to pass the `--optimize` flag to Elm make.
 See <https://elm-lang.org/0.19.0/optimize>

 ```js
   ...